 |

 Photo of my sister Heather age 16.
-One of 3 studio pictures taken of us three sisters at the request of the neighbour who was looking to create three portraits to enter a competition.
-'Our' photos won him the first three places. |
+One of 3 studio pictures taken of us three sisters at the request of a professional photographer neighbour who was looking to create three portraits to enter a competition.
+'Our' photos won him the first three places.
+We felt inordinately proud of that achievement though we did nothing but pose! |

 |